-Take a wagon-ride to the Pumpkin Patch to see first-hand how pumpkins grow and pick a Baby Pam right out of the field.
-Lots of hands-on learning opportunities for teachers right in the field!
+Take a wagon ride to the Pumpkin Patch to see first hand how pumpkins grow and pick a Baby Pam right out of the field.
+Lots of hands-on learning opportunities for teachers as they go.

 - Wagon ride to the Pumpkin Patch

 - Jumping Pillows

 - Barn of Horror, Jr. & Alien Encounter, Jr.

 - Pedal go-carts on the SBF 500 Racetrack